Gus Kelly (politician): Political career

 In a pre-selection held in 1919, Kelly defeated Ben Chifley and was endorsed as one of three Labor candidates to contest the multi-member electorate of Bathurst at the 1922 State election.
 Kelly was unsuccessful at this election, and successfully sought endorsement (again against Chifley), and succeeded at the 1925 State election winning the third position, defeating Nationalist sitting member, Charles Rosenthal.

 Following a statewide electoral redistribution, Kelly retained the seat of Bathurst when New South Wales reverted to single member electorates at the 1927 state election.
-Kelly was re-elected at the 1930 state election with over 60% of the vote, but was defeated on preferences in the 1932 State election landslide that ended the premiership of Jack Lang.
+Kelly was re-elected at the 1930 state election with over 60% of the vote.

+He was a member of the Lang Labor while NSW Labor under Jack Lang was separated from the Federal executive of the Australian Labor Party between 1931 and 1936 but was defeated on preferences in the 1932 State election landslide that ended the premiership of Lang.

-After three years working as the gatekeeper at the Sydney Cricket Ground (where William McKell sat on the Board of Trustees), Kelly regained the seat in the 1935 state election on preferences from the Labor Party candidate whilst standing as a candidate for Australian Labor Party (NSW).
+After three years working as the gatekeeper at the Sydney Cricket Ground (where William McKell sat on the board of trustees), Kelly regained the seat in the 1935 state election on preferences from the Federal Labor Party candidate whilst standing as a candidate for NSW Labor.
 Kelly retained the seat at the 1938, was unopposed in 1941, challenged in 1944, 1947, and 1950 state elections, again unopposed in 1953, and challenged in 1956, 1959, 1962, and 1965 state elections; winning each time.

-He was a member of the Australian Labor Party (NSW) while that party was separated from the Federal executive of the Labor Party between 1931 and 1936.

 In the William McKell Labor Government that came to power at the 1941 state election, Kelly was appointed to the following portfolios during his parliamentary career spanning 38 years; 24 of which were as a Minister: